 There is also a web course named ADA Basics Building Blocks that spreads awareness by teaching knowledge and general ideas to people about this Act.
 In this way, they can understand the rights of disabled people.

 For further learning, several training opportunities are provided by ADA National Network to people who want to increase their understanding and learn more about it.
-These trainings are available both in-person and online through different platforms.
+2021 ADA Guidelines trainings are available both in-person and online through different platforms.

 Updates in the ADA Compliance Act since last year